 5. Reinstall Windows

-If you have any question or suggestion about MiniTool Power Data Recovery, you can send us emails to [email protected].
-Thanks in advanced!
+I believe there is no need for you to worry too much about data loss when PC won’t boot after browsing these solutions.
+If you have any questions or suggestions about MiniTool Power Data Recovery, you can send emails to [email protected].
+Thank you in advance!

 Recover Data When PC Won’t Boot FAQ